Horse meat: Australia

 Australians do not generally eat horse meat, although they have a horse slaughter industry that exports to EU countries.
 In the Australian meat substitution scandal of 1981, it was revealed that both horse and kangaroo meat has been intentionally mislabeled as beef for export.
 Horse meat exports peaked at 9,327 tons in 1986, declining to 3,000 tons in 2003.
 They are at Peterborough in South Australia (SAMEX Peterborough Pty Ltd) and Caboolture Abattoir in Queensland (Meramist Pty Ltd).
 A British agriculture industry website reported that Australian horse meat production levels had risen to 24,000 tons by 2009.

-Western Australia

 On 30 June 2010, Western Australian Agriculture Minister Terry Redman granted final approval to Western Australian butcher Vince Garreffa to sell horse meat for human consumption.
 Vince Garreffa is the owner of Mondo Di Carne, a major wholesale meat supplier, which supplies many cafes, restaurants, and hotels in Western Australia.
 He commented that no domestic market exists for horse meat (all while a successful export market exists).